Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Potty training a puppy can be a very frustrating ordeal.
 As with human toddlers, it takes time.
-Some dogs may learn faster, some may take longer, but the good news is that all puppies will eventually get it!
+Some dogs may learn faster, and some may take longer, but the good news is that all puppies will eventually get it!

 Are Some Breeds More Difficult to Train?

 Generally, the potty training process of small breeds (such as toy and teacup breeds) takes much more effort since their bladders are much smaller.
 Also, some breeds are more challenging to potty train than others.
-For instance, basset hounds, dachshunds, Afghan hounds, pomeranians, and yorkies all have a reputation for not being the easiest to train.
+For instance, basset hounds, dachshunds, Afghan hounds, Pomeranians, and Yorkies all have a reputation for not being the easiest to train.

 What You'll Need to House Train Your Puppy

-- timer or watch
+- Timer or watch

-- effective cleaning products
+- Effective cleaning products

 Secret Strategy #1: Recognizing the Signs

 As the puppy grows, she will learn to become more and more aware of her bodily functions, and therefore she will learn to give you more signs to communicate her needs.
 As the puppy begins to notice and communicate what she needs, it is imperative that dogs owners read these signs so they can promptly take the puppy out.

 Here are some of the signs:

-- your puppy— who was actively playing one moment— suddenly wanders off
+- Your puppy— who was actively playing one moment— suddenly wanders off.

-- she starts sniffing the floor
+- She starts sniffing the floor.

-- she heads towards an area she has soiled on before
+- She heads towards an area she has soiled on before.

-- she looks distracted, agitated, excited, or more active than usual
+- She looks distracted, agitated, excited, or more active than usual.

-- she starts whining
+- She starts whining.

-- she is not interested in a treat or a toy
+- She is not interested in a treat or a toy.

 Strategy #2: Potty Time Frame

-Calculate how old the puppy is in months and then add the number one.
-So let's say the puppy is two months old... you would then add 1 and get the number three.
+Calculate how old the puppy is in months, and then add the number one.
+So, let's say the puppy is two months old.
+You would then add 1 and get the number three.
 Three hours is how often you would need to take your puppy outside.
-Or if a puppy is four months old, it would need to be taken out every five hours, and so forth.
+If a puppy is four months old, it would need to be taken out every five hours, and so forth.

 As much as this formula may help, truth is, it is not totally reliable.
 A puppy's bladder and bowel don't know how to count, and there are too many other variables to account for, such as how much the puppy drank or ate, when, and so forth.
 For instance, most puppies are more capable of holding their bowel and bladder movements when they are sleeping rather than when they are awake.

 Puppies are also more likely to go potty at specific times of the day.
 These are some times you may want to take your puppy out:

-- right after waking up
+- Right after waking up

-- after eating and drinking
+- After eating and drinking

-- after a play session
+- After a play session

-- as often as needed when the puppy is active
+- As often as needed when the puppy is active

-- as often as needed during the night (yes, this means waking up in the night/early morning to take the puppy out)
+- As often as needed during the night (yes, this means waking up in the night/early morning to take the puppy out)

 Strategy #3: Management

 Now that you know the signs and schedule your puppy needs to be taken out, it is imperative to manage the situation.
 In order to successfully train your puppy, you need to keep an eye on her as much as possible.
 The more you supervise, the more success you'll have.

-a) in a room with you while you actively watch her every movement
+- In a room with you while you actively watch her every movement

-b) attached to you with an umbilical cord (a leash attached to your puppy's collar with the end of the leash around your waist or snapped to your belt) as you run errands and do chores around the home
+- Attached to you with an umbilical cord (a leash attached to your puppy's collar with the end of the leash around your waist or snapped to your belt) as you run errands and do chores around the home

-c) outside with you going potty
+- Outside with you going potty

 - Crate: Crate training is based on the principle that puppies do not like to soil in an area where they sleep.
 It is fundamental, therefore, to invest in a crate of the right size— snug enough so the pup is not comfortable soiling in a corner but large enough to allow her to comfortably stretch, stand up, and turn around.

-Only use use a crate for a puppy that has obtained better bladder and sphincter control (at least 12 weeks old); otherwise, use a small puppy-proof area.
+"Only use use a crate for a puppy that has obtained better bladder and sphincter control (at least 12 weeks old); otherwise, use a small puppy-proof area."

 Strategy #4: Set a Routine

 Now you can make a puppy potty training routine and try to abide by it.
 It is crucial that you feed your puppy on a schedule so you can have better control.
-A good idea would be to prepare a chart and record what the puppy does with check marks.
+A good idea would be to prepare a chart and record what the puppy does with checkmarks.
 This will help keep track of things.
 A good routine for a two-month-old puppy would look something like this: